junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas trains his gaze on the floor, a step before him.

 "Look, buddy, I'm dying, you're dying.
 Can't we have some death bed kind words, eh?
-Some heart-to-heart, like our good old days, like last year?"
+Some heart-to-heart, like our good old days last year?"
 Lucifer opens his palms, in a gesture that would usually mean warm and welcome and peace-making offer.

 Cas growls, "We're not buddy, and you're not dying."